abhigandhi29/Nexus_Robotix2020/README.md

 # Nexus_Robotix2020
-Cantains our team code for participating in Nexus/Robotix2020 Iit Kharagpur
+Cantains our team code for participating in Nexus/Robotix2020 IIT Kharagpur